okx/okexchain-docs/docs/dex-operators/dex-operators-guide-cli.md

 # DEX Operators Guide (CLI)

-In OKChain-OpenDEX，any user can issue their own Token and Tokenpairs。
+In OKExChain-OpenDEX，any user can issue their own Token and Tokenpairs。

 > _NOTE_: Before reading the following documents, it is recommended that you read [delegators-guide-cli](../delegators/delegators-guide-cli.html) first.
 If you need to get tokt, you can get it [here](https://www.okex.com/drawdex).